stratapp/stratapp-website/about.md

   Your time-to-value on #stratapp is days - not months, quarters or years.
 section_image: "/uploads/collaborating.jpg"
-seo_title: strategy, KPIs, business planning and collaboration software, for every employee
+seo_title: strategy, KPIs/OKRs, business planning and work collaboration software, for every employee
 seo_description: "#stratapp is the world's first SaaS to delivery strategy, KPIs/OKRs, business planning, social and work collaboration in one seamless user experience.
   10-apps-in-1 for about half the price of one app.
 Elevate your culture, get ready